streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ### Purpose

 This documentation exists to assist you in understanding and beginning to use the StreamingFast `substreams-sink-files` tool.
-The accompanying Substreams module is provided as a basic example of the elements required for sinking blockchain data into files-based storage solutions.
+The Substreams module paired with this tutorial is a basic example of the elements required for sinking blockchain data into files-based storage solutions.

 ### Overview